Primary School Admission 2021 (2021-2022 intake)

 How to Appeal

 In order to appeal against the decision not to offer your child a place at Hamstel Infant School, you would need to complete the Admissions Appeals Form available from the link above and submit it directly to the Schools Admission Team.
-Appeals for Reception intake September 2020 are now closed.
+All appeals must be submitted by 14th May 2021.

 What happens once I have submitted my appeal form?